 Why use JDeli for Java Image processing?

-JDeli simplifies image processing in Java and offers the following benefits:
+JDeli simplifies Java image processing and offers the following benefits:

 • prevent heap related JVM crashes